ali-shoaib-goraya/Data-Science-Project/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is for educational purposes and does not require a specific license.